-The budgeted allocation for employee related costs for the 2018/19 financial year totals R271 million, which equals 38 % of the total operating expenditure.
-This item increased by 6.6% as per Salga Circular 19/2018.
+The budgeted allocation for employee related costs for the 2018/19 financial year totals R263 million, which equals 38 % of the total operating expenditure.
+The 7.36% increase in this expenditure is the same % that was used for the past 3 financial years, the municipality opted not to use the CPI inflation rate because of the ongoing salary negotiations we can avoid under budgeting.